cadencorontzos/lzf/README.md

 ```

 where 'input file' is a txt file.
 The program will print a report of the compression/decompression process.
-It will also produce three output files
+It will also produce two output files

 ```
-    original-FILENAME-XXXXX.txt    compressed-FILENAME-XXXXX.txt   decompressed-FILENAME-XXXXX.txt
+    compressed-FILENAME-XXXXX.txt   decompressed-FILENAME-XXXXX.txt
 ```
 where FILENAME is the name of the input file and XXXXX is a random number.
 To clear these output files, which build up over repeated use, run